matouda7/tax-administration-digitization/to-be-analysis/README.md

-# To-be analysis
+# To-be Analysis

-The To-be analysis is focused on the analysis of the proposed state.
-The to-be analysis uses BPMN as a tool to capture the state of the Tax administration process after the completion of the digitization.
-To show the state the detailed [BPMN model](https://github.com/matouda7/tax-administration-digitization/blob/main/to-be-analysis/BPMN_level_2.png) is presented.
+The To-be analysis is focused on the proposed state after the completion of the digitization process.
+BPMN is used as a tool to capture the new state of the Tax administration process.
+The detailed [analytical BPMN model](https://github.com/matouda7/tax-administration-digitization/blob/main/to-be-analysis/BPMN_level_2.png) is presented to showcase the proposed changes.

 ---

-**Note**: To see the thorough description of the to-be analysis see the text of the thesis.
+**Note**: To see a thorough description of the As-is analysis, please refer to the thesis text.